Update Management overview

 Caution

-This article references CentOS, a Linux distribution that is nearing End Of Life (EOL) status.
+This article references CentOS, a Linux distribution that has reached the End Of Life (EOL) status.
 Please consider your use and planning accordingly.

 You can use Update Management in Azure Automation to manage operating system updates for your Windows and Linux virtual machines in Azure, physical or VMs in on-premises environments, and in other cloud environments.
 You can quickly assess the status of available updates and manage the process of installing required updates for your machines reporting to Update Management.